jpcottin/readproc/README.md

 readproc
 ========

-Tools to extract information of the proc filesystem .
+Tools to extract information of the proc filesystem.
 Every .1 second the program will print
 VmPeak (peak virtual memory size)